cgiacomini/vagrant--kubernetes/examples/015-PrivateRegistryAsPod/RegistrySetup.md

    --cert <certificate> \
    -n docker-registry
 ```
-Or we can create a yaml so would be easier to reaply in case we need to do so.
+Or we can create a yaml so would be easier to replay in case we need to do so.
 The format of the yaml file is as follow:
 ```
 ---